 The Instant Authenticator 0 Number subfield and the Instant Authenticator 1 Number subfield contain the number of the instant authendicators in the TESLA period 0 and 1 respectively.
 The Instant Authenticators 0 subfield and the Instant Authenticators 1 subfield contain the Instant Authenticators for the TESLA period 0 and 1 respectively.
 The order of the instant authenticators in the Instant Authenticators 0 and 1 subfield is ascending order of the data sequence number.
 The length of the Instant Authenticators 0 and 1 is determined by the authentication algorithm and the number of the instant authenticators.

-The Hash Chain Number subfield is the number of the hash chain.

-The Hash Chain Distances subfield contains the sequence of the hash distances.
-Length of each hash distance is 1 octet.
-The number of the hash chain distances is equal to the number of hash chain.

-The Hash Chain Values subfield contains the sequence of the hash values.
-Length of each hash value is determined from the hash algorithm.

-The hash chain with public key algorithm is described in 12.<ANA> (eBCS Hash Chain with Public Key Algorithm).

-The Data Length subfield and the Data subfield are present if the authentication algorithm is the public key algorithm and the Flags subfield indicates that the Data Length subfield and the Data field are present.
+The Title Length subfield and the Title subfield are present if the Title Included flag in the Flags subfield is set to 1.

+The Title Length subfield in the Contents Information field is 8bit unsigned integer that is the length of the following Title field in units of octes.

+The Title subfield in the Contents Information field is the human readable title of the contents coded in UTF-8.

 The Data Length subfield is the length of the Data subfield.

-The Data subfield is data that is depend on the application.
+The Data subfield is shown in the Figure 9-bc10 (Data subfield format).